-Tourism in GermanyGermany recorded a total of 37 million tourists in 2017, ranking 9th in the world in absolute terms.
+Tourism in GermanyGermany recorded a total of twelve million tourists in 2020, ranking 20th in the world in absolute terms.

 The fact that larger countries regularly perform better in a comparison of the absolute number of guests is obvious.
-By putting the tourist numbers in relation to the population of Germany, the result is much more comparable picture: With 0.45 tourists per resident, Germany ranked 94th in the world.
+By putting the tourist numbers in relation to the population of Germany, the result is much more comparable picture: With 0.15 tourists per resident, Germany ranked 103rd in the world.
 In Western Europe, it ranked 9th.

-The following chart shows the number of tourist arrivals registered in Germany each year.
+Development of the tourism sector in Germany from 1995 to 2020The following chart shows the number of tourist arrivals registered in Germany each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
-The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
+The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
-The red line represents the average of all countries in Western Europe.
+The red line represents the average of all 9 countries in Western Europe.

-In 1995, tourism revenues amounted to 24.05 billion USD, or about 0.93 percent of the gross national product.
+Revenues from tourismIn 1995, tourism revenues amounted to 24.05 billion USD, or about 0.93 percent of the gross national product.
 This corresponded to about 14.85 million tourists at that time and roughly 1,620 USD per person.
-Within 22 years, the country's dependence on tourism has increased noticeably.
-In the last year of the survey, the revenue now amounts to 56.17 billion USD, accounting for 1.5 percent of the gross national product.
-Each visitor now spends an average of 1,500 USD for his holiday in Germany.Annual receipts as percentage of the gross national product:
+Within 24 years, the country's dependence on tourism has increased noticeably.
+Before the outbreak of the COVID-19 pandemic, sales were $58.37 billion billion, 1.5 percent of gross national product.
+Thus, each visitor spent an average of $1,475 on their vacation in Germany.

 All data for Germany in detail